 Seattle: 7:30 AM-12:00 noon

 Oslo: 1630-2100 (4:30 PM-9:00 PM)

 All participants are asked to contribute EUR 60.
 In order to enable participants with limited funds or in low-income countries to participate, some stipends are available upon request.
 A stipend application may be sent to firstname.lastname@example.org where you explain your situation and state how much you are willing to pay.

 To confirm your participation, register on the link below and kindly make your payment to Empathos Partners via Vipps 88069 (Empathos Partners), by international bank transfer to BIC DNBANOKKXXX and IBAN NO4315038546071 or by credit card through PayPal below.
 You do not need a PayPal account to make a payment by credit card via PayPal.
 Alternatively, you could transfer via TransferWise to email@example.com or make a payment via Western Union.
-For Western Union, please get in touch on firstname.lastname@example.org.
+For Western Union or any questions regarding payment, please get in touch on firstname.lastname@example.org.